21st century skills: World Economic Forum

-In 2015, the World Economic Forum published a report titled ‘New Vision for Education: Unlocking the Potential of Technology’ that focused on the pressing issue of the 21st-century skills gap and ways to address it through technology.
+In 2015, after consultations with Charles Fadel (of P21 and the Center for Curriculum Redesign), the World Economic Forum published a report titled "New Vision for Education: Unlocking the Potential of Technology" that focused on the pressing issue of the 21st-century skills gap and ways to address it through technology.
 In the report, they defined a set of 16 crucial proficiencies for education in the 21st century.
-Those skills include six “foundational literacies”, four “competencies” and six “character qualities” listed below.
+Those skills include six "foundational literacies", four "competencies" and six "character qualities" listed below.